Julia Mavrogordato

 Julia Mary Mavrogordato (1903-1992, married surname Playfair) was an English print-maker and painter.

 Personal life

-Mavrogadro was born in Shanklin, Isle of Wight, on 28 March 1903.
+Mavrogordato was born in Shanklin, Isle of Wight, on 28 March 1903.
 Her mother, Elsie Napier-Bell (1876-1958) was an artist and illustrator from New Zealand, and her father, Eustratius Emmanuel Mavrogordato (1870-1946), was of Greek descent, a barrister and journalist, and for some time the chief tennis correspondent of The Times.
 She was educated at Headington High School for Girls in Oxford and at St Hilda's Hall, Oxford, where she gained a BA in 1925.

 She married Patrick Herbert Lyon Playfair, FRCS, a gynaecologist and obstetrician, in London on 5 February 1935.
 He later remarried and had two children by his second wife, but was divorced by the time of his death.

 Mavrogordato died on 28 June 1992 in Bungay, Suffolk.